-The OIG conducted a detailed inspection across five key areas.
-The OIG did not issue any recommendations related to the areas reviewed for this report.
+The OIG did not issue recommendations for improvement related to the areas reviewed for this report.
 The number of recommendations should not be used as a gauge for the overall quality of care provided within this VISN.

 VA Comments

 The Veterans Integrated Service Network Director concurred with the report (see appendix B, page 18, for the full text of the Director's comments).